 If your preparedness plan includes a long distance bug out, there are specific considerations you need to pay attention to.
 They are mandatory if you want to reach your safe haven.
 Bugging out without having a decent preparation plan and a specific target is just a gamble and you’re betting with your own safety.

 While many people have no other choice than rushing to the woods if it hits the fan, there are those who have invested a lot of time and money in a secure bug out location.
 Even if you managed to build a bug out place in a secluded area, there is still one significant obstacle you need to face; the long distance you have to travel to get there safe.

 Although preparing for a long distance bug out may have certain similarities with every other bug out plan, there are a few specific items to consider:

 Having a lengthy route plan is a must

-If you have to travel over long distances you need to plan your route accordingly.
+If you have to travel long distances, you need to plan your route accordingly.
 You need to correctly identify the choke points and population centers prone to civil unrest.
-You should have alternative routes and you should grade them based on the detour delay they will cause.
+You should have alternative paths and you should grade them based on the detour delay they will cause.
 Not to mention that you need to calculate your gas supply so that every route can be covered.
 Most of the time, this means having extra fuel stored in your car.
 The same goes for any other bug out vehicle you plan on using.
-You should also plan alternative routes that pass through rough terrain, such as mountains, waterways or unimproved roads.
-Your vehicle should get you across the terrain that follows your pre-selected routes without the risk of breaking down.
+You should also anticipate alternative routes that pass through rough terrains, such as mountains, waterways or unimproved roads.
+Your car should get you across the ground that follows your pre-selected courses without the risk of breaking down.